Power BI Integration¶

 Regular testing and validation of reports are recommended after changes are made to the Lens definitions.
 This practice ensures that updates to dimensions, measures, or data models are accurately reflected in the reports and helps identify any issues early in the process.

-Governance of Model on Power BI¶
+Governance of model on Power BI¶

-For instance, if a user named iamgroot in the "Analyst" group is restricted from viewing the "Annual Salary" column, this column will not be visible in either the Data Product exploration page or in PowerBI after syncing.
-Power BI requires the DataOS user ID and API key for authentication, ensuring that users can access the full model, except for any columns restricted by their data policies.
-This approach maintains security and guarantees that users only see the data they are authorized to view.
+For example, if a user named iamgroot, belonging to the 'Analyst' group, is restricted from viewing the 'Annual Salary' column, this column will not appear in either the Data Product exploration page or in Power BI after synchronization.
+Power BI requires the DataOS user ID and API key for authentication, ensuring that users can access the full model except for columns restricted by their data policies.